ga-curriculum/computer-science-recursion/lesson/README.md

 };
 ```

 This function just counts down from a given number to zero.
-Notice how the last part of the function calls itself, but with a slightly different argument than the number initially given.
-This is what makes the function recursive and stops it from running forever, into eternity.
+Notice how the last part of the function calls itself, only with a slightly different argument than the number initially given.
+This is what makes the function recursive and stops it from running forever into eternity.

-# Three Steps to Recursion
+## Three Steps to Recursion

 We can break down the process of a recursive function into three steps.